Senthilvelan/qoohoosen/README.md

 1st version has the Forground service to play the audio file( ie., shows on going notification) 2nd version getting ready for audio waves

-QooHooAudio depends on audiovisualizer, glassmorphism and omrecorder lib.
+Audio depends on audiovisualizer, glassmorphism and omrecorder lib.

 ### It has been configures for the audio frequency "44100"hz in mono which results best sound quality in wav format
 Its possible to capture with background and can omit the silence using this lib